Montana-Media-Arts/webDesignFall2024/_docs/topic-09/08-inherit/01-page.md

 Another crucial idea and concept in CSS is that of **inheritance**.

-Inheritance allows rules for certain aspects that are defined in parent elements to apply to all children elements.
+Inheritance allows rules for certain aspects defined in parent elements to apply to all children elements.

-For example, defining the text color and font family in the all selector (`* {}`) or HTML element selector (`html {}`), will define a base text color and font for the entire page (or until another more specific rule overwrites it).
+For example, defining the text color and font family in the "all" selector (`* {}`) or HTML element selector (`html {}`) will define a base text color and font for the entire page (or until another more specific rule overwrites it).

 <div class="codepen-embed">